-HNC Applied Sciences (Enhanced course in partnership with the University of Glasgow)
+HNC Applied Science (Enhanced course in partnership with the University of Glasgow)

 This course is delivered in partnership with the University of Glasgow and provides you with the essential practical laboratory skills and theoretical knowledge required within the health and industrial sectors.

 The course is enhanced with addition studies carried out at the University of Glasgow to allow you to articulate into the second year of the Life Sciences degree programmes upon successful completion.

 Please note, you will be required to undertake classes both within the college and at the University of Glasgow.